Trade Gold Trading

 Calculation:

-Because when a trader has a higher silver leverage means that they have more percentage above what is required(A.K.A.
-More "Free Silver Trading Margin") their open silver trading transactions are less likely to get closed.
-This is the reason why traders will choose option 100:1 for their account but according to their risk management trading rules, they will not trade above 5:1.
+Because when a trader has a higher leverage means that they have more % above what is required(A.K.A.
+More "Free Silver Margin") their open silver trading positions are less likely to get closed out.
+This is the reason why traders will choose option 100:1 for their account but according to their risk management trading rules, they won't trade above 5:1 leverage option.

 These Areas are Shown on The Software Image Below as an Example: